389ds/389ds.github.io/docs/389ds/design/repl-agmt-status-design.md

 Design
 ------

-To address these issues the status messages should use different identifiers for the state: "Error", "Warning", and "Info".
-"Info" messages imply that the state is *good*, "warning" messages imply that replication is currently not in progress, but it will retry to acquire the replica and continue without issue.
+To address these issues the status messages should use different identifiers for the state: "Error", "Warning", and "Success".
+"Success" messages imply that the state is *good*, "warning" messages imply that replication is currently not in progress, but it will retry to acquire the replica and continue without issue.
 "Error" messages implies that replication is broken/halted, and needs some type of intervention (reinit, etc)

-    Info (0) Replica acquired successfully: Incremental update succeeded Warning (1) Can't acquire busy replica, will retry Error (19) Replication error acquiring replica: Replica has different database generation ID, remote replica may need to be initialized (RUV error)
+    Success (0) Replica acquired successfully: Incremental update succeeded Warning (1) Can't acquire busy replica, will retry Error (19) Replication error acquiring replica: Replica has different database generation ID, remote replica may need to be initialized (RUV error)

 To address the parsing issue a new attribute **replicaLastUpdateStatusJSON** will contain a JSON string version of the friendly status message

-    {"state": "Good/Warning/Error", "repl_error": "0", "conn_error" : "0", "message": "status message"}
+    {"state": "Success/Warning/Error", "repl_error": "0", "conn_error" : "0", "message": "status message"}

 When combined the results are as follows

-    replicaLastUpdateStatus: Info (0) Replica acquired successfully: Incremental update succeeded
+    replicaLastUpdateStatus: Success (0) Replica acquired successfully: Incremental update succeeded
-    replicaLastUpdateStatusJSON: {"state": "Good", "repl_error": "0", "conn_error" : "0", "message": "Replica acquired successfully: Incremental update succeeded"
+    replicaLastUpdateStatusJSON: {"state": "Success", "repl_error": "0", "conn_error" : "0", "message": "Replica acquired successfully: Incremental update succeeded"

     replicaLastUpdateStatus: Warning (1) Can't acquire busy replica, will retry
     replicaLastUpdateStatusJSON: {"state": "Warning", "repl_error": "1", "conn_error" : "0", "message": "Can't acquire busy replica, will retry"